Jeyloh/oslomet-amplify-workshop/README.md

-# Oslo Met Sanity tutorial
+# Oslo Met Amplify tutorial

 In this workshop we will set up a React web application hosted on AWS.
 We will use AWS Amplify to simply connect our frontend (React) app onto our backend (AWS).